Paul Ryan: "An attack on one of us is an attack on all of us"

 "I did have an interaction with someone in the parking lot who asked me if the team practicing was a Democratic or Republican team.
 I told him they were Republicans," Duncan said.

-After a briefing with the U.S. Capitol Sergeant of Arms and Congressional leaders, House Majority Leader Kevin McCarthy, R-Calif, stopped to speak with reporters.
-He said that Scalise had gotten out of surgery and is going “very well.”
+After a briefing with the U.S. Capitol Sergeant of Arms and Congressional leaders, House Majority Leader Kevin McCarthy, R-Calif., stopped to speak with reporters.
+He said that Scalise had gotten out of surgery and is doing “very well.”
+Hospital officials said Scalise is listed in critical condition

 The House cancelled all official business on the House floor Wednesday except for statements by Speaker Ryan and Democratic Leader Nancy Pelosi.
 Most seats in the House floor were filled by members to hear their statements in a show of unity and support.